valory-xyz/open-autonomy/docs/guides/define_agent.md

          1. This will prevent errors caused by dirty files from earlier executions of Tendermint.
 Ensure that you don't want to keep these files.

-    You should see how your agent runs and exchanges message with the Tendermint node.
-Note that, while testing an isolated agent might be useful to quickly test and debug certain functionalities, you need to build and test a whole service deployment to ensure that it works as intended.
+    At this point, you should see how your agent runs and exchanges messages with the Tendermint node.
+Note that, while running an isolated agent might be useful to quickly test and debug certain functionalities, you need to build and test a whole service deployment to ensure that it works as intended.